kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

          in_order(current->right);
      }

 repeatedly invokes itself with the input's left child until a null node is encountered, when it returns.
-It "goes left" to visits nodes in ascending order.
-After visiting a node, it begins with the node's right child and it repeats the recursion of its left-most children.
+It "goes left" in order to visit nodes in ascending order.
+After visiting a node, it takes the just-visited node's right child, and it repeats the recursion of its left-most children.

-An iterative equivalent algorithm pushes the root and its left-most non-null children onto a stack.
-When a null left child is encountered, it stops the push-loop, when the stack is popped() and the node visited.
-The push-loop then repeats starting with the right child of the node just visited.
+An iterative equivalent algorithm first pushes the root and its left-most non-null children onto a stack.
+Next stack is popped() and the node visited.
+The push-loop then repeats with the right child of the node.
+It pushed it and its non-null left-most children. just visited.

-The only time the stack can become empty is when there are no more nodes to process (and push on the stack).
-This occurs after the last node has been visited whose children will be null.
+The only time the stack can become empty is when there are no more nodes to process, no more children of the visited node.
+This occurs after the last node has been visited whose children are null.

 .. code-block:: cpp